lichfiet/pixel-project-backend/README.md

 # r/place clone
-This project is intended to showcase abilites ranging from programming to cloud architechture, system design, and a load of other things.
+This project is intended to showcase abilities ranging from programming to cloud architecture, system design, and a load of other things.
 ## Start Development

 ### Requirements